Published On: May 07 2013 03:31:45 PM CDTUpdated On: May 08 2014 01:00:00 AM CDT

 1926: Broadcaster and naturalist David Attenborough, best known for writing and presenting the nine-part "Life" series, which collectively form a comprehensive survey of all life on the planet, is born in London, England.

-1926: Stand-up comedian and actor Don Rickles, best known as an insult comic, is born in Queens, N.Y.
+1926: Stand-up comedian and actor Don Rickles, best known as an insult comic, is born in Queens, New York.
 Rickles, who became famous for his frequent appearances on "The Tonight Show Starring Johnny Carson," has appeared in movies such as "Run Silent, Run Deep" and "Casino" and is well known today for voicing the character Mr. Potato Head in the "Toy Story" animated movies.

 1911: Blues singer and guitarist Robert Johnson is born in Hazlehurst, Mississippi.
 One of the biggest influences on popular music in the 20th century, he had little commercial success or public recognition in his lifetime.
 Because of his poorly documented life and early death at age 27 in August 1938, many legends have been spread about him, including the story that he gained his musical talent by selling his soul to the devil at a crossroads.
 Johnson was inducted into the Rock and Roll Hall of Fame at its first induction ceremony in 1986 as an "early influence."
 Among his songs that became well known after his death are "Terraplane Blues," "Sweet Home Chicago," "Cross Road Blues," "Hellhound on My Tail" and "Love in Vain."